rsarunkumar/rsportfolio/README.md

 # Portfolio Website 🌐

-📌 How to Use the ZIP File
+📌 How to Use the File

-Download & Extract the ZIP file.
+Download the file.

 Open the folder.